the-linck/ASP-Dynamic-Include/readme.md

 Just do a classic server-side include to add *DynamicInclude.asp* on your project and call the methods provided by this library to load files dynamically.

-*Hint: obviously its faster to use standard includes when posssible than calling everything by this library.*
+*Hint: obviously it's faster to use standard includes when posssible than calling everything by this library.*